julamifra/MY_CV-HTML_AND_CSS/README.md

 ### Test cases and fixed bugs

-- Tests have been done to each user story as well and in here, only few bugs have been found.
-These bugs are the following:
+- Tests have been done to each user story as well and, in here, only few bugs have been found.
+The tests that have been done and the bugs found are the following:
+    - User story number 1:
+        - The background color must be green and the logo (J.A.F.) must be displayed to the left side of the header.
+        - The navigation bar  must be to the right, in the middle of the green background and the white space between the image and the header.
+        - This nav.bar must have a black border and white background with 4 sections inside: About me, experiences, abilities and contact me.
+        - The three first sections have to redirect to each section on the same page.
+        - The last section (contact me) must redirect to a new page.
+        - The image below must have a text, occupy the entire screen in width, be displayed at the bottom right, with a green background.

-    - User story number 1: Half of the navigation bar was behind the main header image.
+        -> **Bugs found:** Half of the navigation bar was behind the main header image.
 To fix this, a z-index attribute has been set on the "nav" tag in the css.

+    - User story number 2:
+        - This section must be divided in two columns: the first column shows the "about me" information and the second shows the "studies" information.
+        - The background on this section must be white.
+        - The "studies" section have two links and they must redirect to an external page.

+        -> No bugs were found.

+    - User story number 3:
+        - This section must have two parts.
+        - One part on the left side, with an image as background and the white title of the section at the top.
+        - Another part on the right, with all the information about the work experience, displayed on a green background and with the text in black.
+        - All the links shown at this right part must redirect to an external page.

-    - User story number 3: some of the element widths were bad styled on mobile design.
+        -> **Bugs found:** Some of the element widths were bad styled on mobile design.
 To fixed it, the element width has been calculated with the function "calc()".

+    - User story number 4:
+        - In the "Abilities" section 3 cards must be shown.
+One on the left side and two on the right side, one underneath the other.
+        - On the left side, "Further Software and Technology skills" card must be seen, with a soft blue branckground.
+Within this card, four subsection must appeared with a list on each.
+        - On the right side, "Other Interests" and "Languages" cards must be shown, one underneath the other one, the former with a soft orange background and the latter with a soft green background.
+        - Each of this two cards on the right, must have a list on it.

+    - User story number 5:
+        - The footer should have a green background.
+        - On the left side, three social media icons are shown  inline,
+        - On the right side it is shown the email address and the phone number, one below the other, and each must have a corresponding icon.

-    - User story number 5: two of the links within the footer section, on the confirmation page, redirected to a 404-not-found page.
-This bug has been fixed by setting the correct URL for those <a> elements that redirected to the wrong page.
+        -> **Bugs found:** two of the links within the footer section, on the confirmation page, redirected to a 404-not-found page.
+This bug has been fixed by setting the correct URL for those "a" elements that redirected to the wrong page.

+    - User story number 6:
+        - The "Contact" section, located on a new page must show a form on the left side of.
+        - This form is displayed on a background image and it contains thre inpust: Full name, email address and message.
+        - No form must be sent if any input is missing.
+        - The address input must be an valid email address, otherwise a warning message will be displayed.
+        - When the form is fully filled in, it must redirect to a new page.

-    - User story number 6: on the contact form another bug was found related to the initial textarea value.
+        -> **Bugs found:** a bug was found related to the initial textarea value.
 It was a blank space, so the form could be submitted with an empty "message" input.
 To fix it, some blank spaces have been removed from the HTML within contact.html file.

+    - User story number 7:
+        - This "confirmation" section must show a confirmation message to the user.
+        - It is displayed in the center of the screen and is on a dark semi-transparent background.

 ### Code validation